peterhinch/micropython-async/TUTORIAL.md

 following methods: `ioctl`, `read`, `write`, `readline` and `close`.
 See section 5.3 for further discussion.

+Applications using the UART should be designed such that all coros minimise blocking periods.
+This is because blocking while the UART is receiving data can lead to buffer overflows with consequent loss of data.
+This can be ameliorated by using a larger UART read buffer length or a lower baudrate.

 ### 5.1.1 A UART driver example

 The program `auart_hd.py` illustrates a method of communicating with a half